isbeorn/nina.docs/docs/tabs/sequence.md

     * **Progress**: Displays the current progress of the sequence entry in terms of exposures completed out of the total number specified
     * **Total #**: Specifies the number of frames to expose
     * **Time**: Specifies the exposure time, in seconds
-    * **Type**: Specifies the type of the expsosure and sequence entry.
+    * **Type**: Specifies the type of the exposure and sequence entry.
 BIAS, DARK, LIGHT, FLAT.
     * **Filter**: Specifies the filter to be used
     * **Binning**: Specifies the camera binning level
     * **Dither**: When enabled, N.I.N.A. will command a dither operation.
 To save time, dither operations are initiated while the preceding image is being downloaded from the camera